wkgcass/vproxy/doc/using-application-layer-protocols.md

 The layer 4 TCP loadbalancer transfers all data from one frontend connection to one backend.
 This will result in the following major problems:

 1. One backend load would be higher than others if the netflow of a single connection is very high but other connections are not busy.
-2. RPC is frequently used in the internal network (e.g. idc or vpc).
+2. RPC is frequently used in the internal network.
 Almost all impl of rpc protocols would create a connection with a few connnections, and won't be closed in normal cases.
 If using the L4 loadbalancing, the backend rpc services won't be able to scale out.

 So `vproxy` defines a set of interfaces which allow users to customize their own application level protocols, and to dispatch frames to different backend in one connection.